Hnshlr/GL-CC_TPFINAL_HANS_HALLER_61622/README.md

 This project uses Java 1.8 SDK.

-Please note:

-* The class ShoppingCart, certainly only containing a List of Products, has been created if there were others objects to be added to the ShoppingCart.
-* The class DoubleHandler was created to define a method to handle .0001 and .9999 exceptions using mathematics formulas.
-This allow us to use native Java double type.

 GitHub Repo available: `github.com/Hnshlr/GL-CC_TPFINAL_HANS_HALLER_61622`

 Repo is private until due date for final return.
 If you'd like to access the repo, please request by mail: `hans.haller@eleve.isep.fr`
 Make sure to provide me with your github username.

-Clean Code :
+### CLEAN CODE :

 My project is built such as there is :
 - A Product.java class, with a name, an initial cost, a product classification and a isImported boolean.
 Moreover, the product class contains a tax value and a cost with taxes included attribute.
+Important note: My implementation of the project does not take in account the amount of product (for example 2x parfume bottle).
+It would have been possible, althought I decided to not include it as it seemed it wasn't required, according to the subject example.
-- A shopping cart, which atm is only composed of a List of product, but could be gifted more attributes (Id of the guy pushing the cart, for example?).
+- A Shopping cart, which atm is only composed of a List of product, but could be gifted more attributes (Id of the guy pushing the cart, for example?).
 - A FacturationSystemIsep class, implementing the functional interface FacturationSystemIsep whose only method is a method to calculate and inform product's tax value and cost with taxes.
 - A Invoice class, which act as a mother for all classes.
 Indeed, it contains the facturation system instance used, in this very case an instance of the FacturationSystemIsep class.
 It also contains the  shopping cart that stores all the products, as well a total tax and total price value.